Contributing to Documentation

 We use GitBook to write and host the documentation.
 If you want to contribute you should sign up for a GitBook account and link your GitHub account.

-The documentation is stored on GitHub
+The documentation is stored in the cucumber/cucumber GitHub repository.

 Install the GitBook command-line tool: